UT Tyler Honors College

-Peer mentoring allows current Honors students to pass on enthusiasm and advice to their younger peers in the Honors Program.
-It also helps first-year Honors students experience a smoother transition to college life, the Honors Program and UT Tyler.
+Peer mentoring allows current Honors students to pass on enthusiasm and advice to their younger peers in the Honors College.
+It also helps first-year Honors students experience a smoother transition to college life, the Honors College and UT Tyler.

 As one current UT Tyler Honors student said: "The UT Tyler Honors Program's Mentor program gave me two amazing mentees.
 I don't know how I managed before they came along - they inspire me every day." - Sid Wilson, Junior.